-Are you a furniture flipping wannabe?
+Are you ready to learn to flip furniture?
 Don’t let fear of complication or inexperience hold you back.
 Here’s how you can take the fast track to learning how.

 I’m sure you’ve seen some of the millions of furniture flips that are circulating the web these days.
 And if you’re anything like me, you could burn half a day (or more!) just looking at all the gorgeous makeovers that creative people have done.